julfiker755/awesome-react-components-/README.md

 every React component under the sun.
 So, what does "awesome" mean?
 Well:

 - It solves a real problem
-- It does so in a 🦄 unique, 🦋 beautiful, or 🏆 exceptional way.
+- It does so in a 🦄 unique, 🦋 beautiful, or 🏆 exceptfional way.
 (And it's not super popular and well-known... no point in listing those.)
 - It has recent code commits!
  ## My use Table of Contents
  - [react-responsive-carousel](https://github.com/leandrowd/react-responsive-carousel)